Contents

 4. Product Description

-Amazon gives you 2,000 characters to show potential customers what your product is and what it does.
-And as per usual, try to use as many of the 2,000 characters as you can and elaborate on any of the features you mentioned in the previous section.
+Amazon gives you 2,000 characters to show potential customers what your product is, and what it does.
+Try to use as many of those characters as you can, and elaborate on any of the features you mentioned in the previous section.

 Don’t over-embellish here as you don’t want to mislead the buyer or create expectations that your product can’t meet.